Reno - Grand Sierra Resort

 View Reno - Grand Sierra in a larger map

-Welcome to the little city of the Grand Sierra!
+Welcome to the Biggest Little City of the Grand Sierra

 Grand Sierra Resort is the largest casino-hotel resort in northern Nevada and is unmistakable as you enter Reno.
 Set off by itself in the center of the Truckee Meadows, and taking up a few square miles of real-estate, the big cross is bordered on the west by US-395, on the south by the Reno-Tahoe International Airport, and on the north and east by Sparks.

 You can get there via US-395 from two exits — Mill Street or Glendale Avenue.
 If you are travelling on I-80, take the US 395 exit (#15) southbound, and Mill and Glendale will be your first two exits.

 Having undergone several owners, face-lifts and name-changes over its life of nearly 40 years, GSR has become a post-playa vacation for MANY burners, as they look to support our community and offer top-notch rooms, entertainment, pools, restaurants, showrooms, clubs, shopping and loads of free parking.
 They also have an RV Park next to the river, overnight RV parking elsewhere on the property, park rides, bowling, movie theater, and a golf driving range out onto a ginormous man-made lake.

 Most notably, GSR will be offering great discount room rates to members of our community (see below for details), AND they return this year with a big and fabulous Depressurization Music and Art Festival, featuring dj’s and other entertainment just for our community, after Burning Man from Sep.
 1-4.